YasssinNasra/OS_Assignment2/README.md

 The assignment focuses on understanding process creation, program building, and how the operating system handles executable files at a low level.
 All required components, including code, explanations, Makefile, README, license, and screenshots, are included as part of this submission.

-## Overview of the Assignment Requirements

-According to the assignment instructions, the project must include the following:

-1. Write and implement all code examples that were in Lab 5.
-2. Explain what each program does.
-3. Explain the job of the **Linker**.
-4. Explain the job of the **Loader**.
-5. Write a **Makefile** that compiles each example program and successfully runs them.
-6. Write a README.md following the structure suggested by makeareadme.com.
-7. Add an open-source license to the project.
-8. Upload the entire project to a public GitHub repository.

-This repository contains all of the above.

 ## Lab 5 Programs Included